 We've been using the pull code as an immediate solution; however, we figured it would be a good idea to notify you guys of this issue.
 I'm including a set of files for doing a single simulation (0.9 nm separation) with the free energy code and with the pull code so that you can verify the mean force output we're seeing above.
 If you need anything else, just let me know.

-#5 Updated by Chris Fennell about 12 years ago
+#5 Updated by Chris Fennell over 12 years ago